blakestone95/AshkeepersRestWebsite/Docs/Processes.md

 An example of a good commit message:

 ```
-Add calendar component.
-Make "event calendar" tab go to new calendar component.
+Add event calendar component and a tab to access it

 #10
-Also I need to note some stuff here that might be relevant to someone who wants to know some of that other changes I made in this commit.
-They didn't really deserve their own note up above, though, so I noted them down here instead.
-It's up to me to decide what things are relevant enough to put in the primary section, and what stuff, if any, I should put down here instead.
+Update README.md
+Refactor a few things
+Implement bugs
 ```

-Notice that the phrase "This commit will..." may be said in front each sentence in the first line and it still makes sense.
+Notice that the phrase "This commit will..." may be said in front each sentence in each line and it still makes sense.

-Follow this advice and you will make people happy!
+Follow this advice and you will make your fellow devs very happy!

 ## Pull Requests
 Before you can merge your changes back into *development*, you must open a **pull request** so that other developers may review your code.